erezt2/bean_mafia/README.md

 This game will be similar in gameplay to generic .io games - you choose a class and fight people.

 ![view](readme/gf.gif)

+In this game, the visual elements were constructed so they would only need to be handled once by the user when they are created.
+There are image and text elements, but also click and process elements to handle eventing.
+The biggest problem in a project like this is the scalability, as pygame is very slow.